Professor and Chair

 - Additional consultation hours available for a discounted rate of $300/hour (pricing for non-AAEM-PG members is $500/hour)

 L.E.
-Gomez, MD MBA is medical director for one of the largest multi-specialty community health centers in Washington, D.C. with prior academic appointment to the faculty of Howard University College of Medicine, a premier HBCU.
-He earned his undergraduate degree at Cornell University, MD from the Ichan School of Medicine, internship in medicine at Boston University and residency in emergency medicine at the University of Chicago Hospitals.
-His prior healthcare business consulting experience includes Kai-Zen Consulting, specializing in business performance improvement, budget analysis, process engineering, and patient experience.
-He has served as consulting clinician for improvement of CMS MIPS and is a former AAEM Advocacy Congressional Fellow.
-Dr. Gomez is an equity and inclusion expert, with original publications on the economic power of diversity to improve performance and outcomes, as well as influence policy and culture.
-He is immediate past Chair of Diversity, Equity, and Inclusion Committee and serves as liaison to our board for that committee, as well as for the Social Emergency Medicine and Population Health Group.
-He is currently an MPH candidate in the Johns Hopkins University Bloomberg School of Public Health Program.
+Gomez, MD MBA is medical director for one of the largest occupational health urgent care centers in the Baltimore-Washington Metro Area.
+Previously on the faculty of Howard University College of Medicine, he earned his undergraduate degree from Cornell University, MD from the Ichan School of Medicine, and completed internship in medicine at Boston University prior to residency in emergency medicine at the University of Chicago Hospitals.
+He has healthcare business consulting experience in business performance, budget analysis, process engineering, and improvement of patient experience.
+He has served as consulting clinician for CMS MIPS and a former AAEM Advocacy Congressional Fellow.
+Dr. Gomez has published original research on the economic power of diversity to improve performance, outcomes, and influence culture.
+He serves as liaison to our board for Social Emergency Medicine and Population Health at AAEM and a current MPH candidate in the Hopkins Bloomberg School of Public Health Program.